Listed below are the requirements by department. Virtually all students elect more courses in some disciplines than the requirements demand.

 For entering 10th graders, successful completion of 1 unit of arts electives at Emma Willard; at least one course must be performing, and at least one course must be a visual arts course.

 For entering 11th graders, successful completion of 1 unit of arts courses at Emma Willard with no distribution required among the arts.

 All students must take physical education classes or their equivalent in team sports or dance all year during 9th, 10th, and 11th grade.
 12th graders are required to take 10 weeks of physical education classes or the equivalent.
 All students must complete a swimming and water safety proficiency test.

 Successful completion of four years of English.
 During 9th, 10th, and 11th grades, a student must take year-long English courses.
 In 12th grade she must choose two English electives, one per semester.

 Three year-long courses in history and social science or their equivalents, including one year of United States history taken at the 11th- or 12th-grade level.

 Successful completion of the third (300) level of a single foreign language following an initial placement test at Emma Willard.
 This does not apply to students for whom English is a second language.

-Successful completion of two units of laboratory science: one year of physics (S-100) and one year of biology.
-For students entering in 10th or 11th grade, successful completion of two years of laboratory science during their high school career: one year of physical science and one year of natural science.
+Successful completion of three units of laboratory science, including one year of physics (S-100) and one year of biology.
+For students entering in 10th or 11th grade, successful completion of two units of laboratory science during their high school career: one year of physical science and one year of natural science.